 - Progress reporting, including periodic conversations via teleconference and written reports upon request - Dissemination of knowledge through publications in peer-reviewed literature, etc. - Provision of a final report that captures a clear assessment of the potential impact of the project; instructions for reporting will be provided to successful grant recipients.
-This report will also identify social, cultural and commercialization barriers to implementation, and an initial plan for delivering the intervention at scale that addresses these barriers.
+This report will also identify social, cultural and commercialization barriers to implementation, and an initial plan for scaling the intervention that addresses these barriers.